Smlep/smlep_news/README.md

 Currently, it sends all news gathered through e-mails to all the mail addresses from a database.

-To simply send a mail to a target without using any database, use the function `prepare_mail` from `mail`.
+To send a simple mail to a target without using any database, use the function `prepare_mail` from `mail`.

-Currently the gathered News are the following:
+Currently the gathered news are the following:

 - Weather from [Open Weather Map](https://openweathermap.org)
 - Top products from [Product Hunt](https://www.producthunt.com)